 Dr. Anand’s report summarizes fetal pain receptor development:

-- Between four and six weeks, the fetus’s cerebral cortex is formed, and she develops reflexes.
+- 4 – 6 weeks: the fetus’s cerebral cortex is formed, and she develops reflexes.

-- Between six and eight weeks, brain waves can be recorded, and the nervous system starts to develop.
+- 6 – 8 weeks: brain waves can be recorded, and the nervous system starts to develop.
 The fetus’s lips become sensitive to the touch around seven weeks.
 By eight weeks, the she is moving around the uterus to make herself more comfortable.
 She begins to react to harmful stimuli.

-- By ten weeks, her whole body is sensitive to the touch.
+- 10 weeks: her whole body is sensitive to the touch.
 She can now swallow, squint, frown, pucker her brow, and make a fist if her palm is touched.
 The most common forms of abortion at this age are suction and dilation and curettage.
 Imagine what an uncomfortable, if not painful, death this is on her sensitive little body.

-- By eleven weeks, the fetus will start to swallow more amniotic fluid if it is artificially sweetened and less if it is bitter.
+- 11 weeks: the fetus will start to swallow more amniotic fluid if it is artificially sweetened and less if it is bitter.
 Saline injection is used after sixteen weeks, and yet at eleven weeks the fetus can already respond to taste.

-- By twelve weeks, the fetus’s neurotransmitters can send pain signals to the brain.
+- 12 weeks: the fetus’s neurotransmitters can send pain signals to the brain.
 Her cerebrial cortex is only about 30 to 40 percent developed, but her response to pain is at least proportional to that amount, as confirmed by A. William Liley, the “Father of Modern Fetology” and Mortimer Rosen, an American researcher.

-- Between thirteen and seventeen weeks, the fetus’s “general sense organs” begin to differentiate into “free nerve terminations” responding to pain, temperature and chemicals, “lamelated corpuscles” responding to pointed pressure, “tactile corpuscles”, “neuromuscular spindles”, and “neurotendinous end organs” responding to light and pointed pressure.
+- 13 – 17 weeks: the fetus’s “general sense organs” begin to differentiate into “free nerve terminations” responding to pain, temperature and chemicals, “lamelated corpuscles” responding to pointed pressure, “tactile corpuscles”, “neuromuscular spindles”, and “neurotendinous end organs” responding to light and pointed pressure.
 Her vocal chords and auditory sense are now present, and she may cry if air bubbles get in the uterus.

-- After fourteen weeks, the fetus will cry, wiggle her body, or throw out her arms if her mother moves too suddenly or she hears a loud noise.
+- After 14 weeks: the fetus will cry, wiggle her body, or throw out her arms if her mother moves too suddenly or she hears a loud noise.
 She must be sedated during surgery, just like any other patient.
 If she is irritated, her heartbeat will increase and she will move around, showing this sensation to be unpleasant.